70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 Pantheon, Rome

-The Pantheon is a famous ancient temple in Rome completed in 125 AD by Emperor Hadrian.
+The Pantheon is a famous ancient temple in Rome, completed by Emperor Hadrian in 125 AD.
 The building has been used as a Christian church since the 7th century.

-The Pantheon represents a unique blend of ancient Roman engineering and classical Greek architecture, making it one of the most iconic Italy landmarks.
+The Pantheon represents a unique blend of ancient Roman engineering and classical Greek architecture, making it one of Italy’s most iconic landmarks.
 Its most distinctive feature is the large dome that sits atop the building.

-When visiting the Pantheon, you should take the chance to admire the impressive dome made entirely of concrete which still stands as the largest unsupported dome in the world.
+When visiting the Pantheon, you should take the chance to admire the impressive concrete dome, which still stands as the largest unsupported dome in the world.

 You should also take the time to explore the interior of the building, which is home to stunning marble floors, intricate sculptures, and ancient tombs.

 A cool fact about the Pantheon is that it is said to be haunted by the ghost of the artist Raphael, who is buried there.
-Additionally, the Pantheon has inspired many other buildings worldwide, including the United States Capitol building in Washington, D.C.
-The Pantheon is also a UNESCO World Heritage Site.
+Additionally, the Pantheon has inspired many other buildings worldwide, including the United States Capitol building in Washington, D.C., and is a UNESCO World Heritage Site.

 St. Peter’s Basilica, Vatican City